Date of Last Revision: January 25, 2022

 We collect many of the types of personal information listed above directly from you when you use the Services or otherwise interact with us, especially as a student or applicant.
 In some cases, if you are enrolling in a course or program or buying books, or utilizing online commerce functions to purchase goods or services, you may be required to provide credit card information for billing purposes.
-If making a request for admission or transfer credit, you may also be required to provide information related to prior academic history, employment, or military service.
+If making a request for registration, admission or transfer credit, you may also be required to provide information related to prior academic history, employment, or military service.
 If you choose not to provide this personal information, you may be unable to receive some of the services we offer.

 We also collect personal information when you voluntarily provide it or make it available to us by (1) logging into, or creating an account on one of our online Services; (2) providing feedback to us through a feedback tool; (3) posting a review or making other comments on any Interactive Features (hereinafter defined) available in our online Services; or (4) logging-in to our online Services through a social media platform or similar tool, if available.
 Each manner in which we collect personal information about you identified above occurs only when you voluntarily provide information to us.

 We may offer through our online Services public forums, newsfeeds, blogs, message boards, social media pages and similar tools (collectively, “Interactive Features”).
 The posts or comments you make on Interactive Features may be public and viewed by others.
 As such, you should use care before posting information about yourself, including personal information, online.
 You acknowledge and understand that you have no expectation of privacy or confidentiality in the content you submit to Interactive Features.
 Except where required by applicable law, we assume no obligation to remove personal information from postings to Interactive Features and you disclose any personal information in your postings at your own risk.

 Information Created in the Course of Your Use of the Services

 Cookies and Automatically Collected Information